Denis Law: Huddersfield Town

+"When I went to Huddersfield and Law turned up at 15, a skinny little boy, I knew that to over-train him would be a silly thing.
+I trained him, stopped him when he didn't need to train.
+And I knew what to give him."

+— Bill Shankly on nurturing the teenage Law.

 In the 1954–55 season, he was spotted by Archie Beattie, a scout for Huddersfield Town, who invited 14-year-old Law to go for a trial.
-When he got there, the manager said, "The boy's a freak.
+When he got there, the manager Andy Beattie said, "The boy's a freak.
 Never did I see a less likely football prospect – weak, puny and bespectacled."
 However, to Law's surprise, they signed him on 3 April 1955.
-While he was at Huddersfield, he had an operation to correct his squint, which greatly enhanced his self-confidence.
+Bill Shankly, the reserve team coach, recognised that Law needed to be developed physically, with Law stating: "There was a cafe across the road from the ground and I needed feeding up.
+He would pay for the cafe to feed me up.
+He was just like a father really.
+I learned all of my football knowledge, if you want to call it that, from Bill Shankly."
+While he was at Huddersfield, Law had an operation to correct his squint, which greatly enhanced his self-confidence.

-Huddersfield's relegation to what was then the Second Division made it easier for Law to get a game, and he made his debut on 24 December 1956, aged only sixteen, in a 2–1 win over Notts County.
-Manchester United's manager Matt Busby shortly offered Huddersfield £10,000 for Law, a substantial amount of money for a teenage footballer at that time, but the club turned the offer down.
-Bill Shankly was manager of Huddersfield between 1956 and 1959, and when he left for Liverpool he wanted to take Law with him, but Liverpool were unable to afford him at that time.
+Huddersfield's relegation to the Second Division made it easier for Law to get a game, and under the newly appointed manager Shankly he made his debut on 24 December 1956, aged only sixteen, in a 2–1 win over Notts County.
+In The Three Kings documentary on Shankly, Matt Busby and Jock Stein, Law said Shankly "made you believe you were something special".
+Manchester United's manager Busby shortly offered Huddersfield £10,000 for Law, a substantial amount of money for a teenage footballer at that time, but the club turned the offer down.
+Shankly, who managed Huddersfield between 1956 and 1959, wanted to take Law with him when he left for Liverpool, but Liverpool were unable to afford him at that time.